mgholam/rdblite/Readme.md

 - Full text search all fields of a row `Search("alice bob")` will search for "alice" AND "bob" in any of the fields for a row
 - Query with a predicate function to filter rows
 - `StorageFile` append only data file for really fast storing of `[]byte` like `json`
-- Will auto save dirty tables to disk on a ticker (default 15 secs)
+- Will auto save dirty tables to disk on a ticker (default every 15 secs)

 ## How to use